AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/salesforce-configuration/msi-actions-configuration-in-salesforce.md

 >[!NOTE]
 >
->You can hide all MSI Actions features by unchecking the above field.??????????????????
+>You can disable all MSI Actions features by unchecking the “Enable MSI Actions” checkbox.

 ## MSI-Actions Governance {#msi-actions-governance}